 There’s always some task we don’t like because it’s boring, fills us with dread, or just takes us too long.

 There are so many ways we can procrastinate at home so avoiding or reducing these temptations is key.

 - Eat The Frog means do your worst job first.
 Get it out of the way.
 Make it your first item on the to-do list if necessary and you’ll feel lighter and have a feeling of productivity from the start.

 - Housework is a procrastination trap.
-They say to avoid the housework.
-I’d suggest doing the absolute bare minimum that you aren’t itching to get out the vacuum or tidy away.
+They say to avoid the housework during the working day as you would not do it if you were in an office.
+I’d suggest doing the bare minimum so that you aren’t distracted by a visibly cluttered house or work area.